Evaluating Web sites for academic use

 Consider the accuracy of the information.
 Does the information make sense?
 Is it supported with a list of footnotes / bibliography?
-No matter the source of the Web site, you must be able to verify its contents if you plan to cite the information.

 A good Web site will also be free of grammatical, spelling, and typographical errors and will provide links only to other quality Web sites.